lkesteloot/unsong/unsong.md

 “God is one bit.
 The bit ‘1’”.

-“I find that…counterintuitive,” was the best Zoe could answer.
+“I find that... counterintuitive,” was the best Zoe could answer.

 “Well, it’s easy to represent nothingness.
 That’s just the bit ‘0’.
 God is the opposite of that.
 Complete fullness.
 Perfection in every respect.
 This kind of stuff is beyond space—our modern theories of space take a bunch of bits to specify—but if it helps, imagine God as being space filled with the maximum amount of power and intelligence and goodness and everything else that it can hold, stretching on to infinity.”